jessegyger/gcoder/README.md

 ### Performance Considerations

- -For larger gcode files over 30,000 lines, performance might vary based on hardware capabilities.
+ - For larger gcode files over 30,000 lines, performance might vary based on hardware capabilities.

 ### Installation (or lack there of)

 1. **Download the repository:**
--You can download the project as a ZIP file from GitHub or clone it if you prefer:
+- You can download the project as a ZIP file from GitHub or clone it if you prefer:

 2. **Run Locally:**
 - No server needed; just open `index.html` in your web browser by double-clicking it or drag it into your browser.